US-ELRR/elrraggregator/README.md

 # elrraggregator
-Elrr Services for the ELRR Staging Database
+ELRR service which aggregates learner profiles

 # Requirements
 For building and running the elrraggregator you need: